shameekagarwal/Data-Structures-and-Algorithms/Striver - Interview Prep/Step 11: Heaps/Step 11.1: Learning/Convert Min Heap To Max Heap.md

 - online proves it is O(n)
 - maybe idea is when i am shifting down elements on (last level - 1), the entire height of heap (log<sub>2</sub>n) is not being traveled - we only look at the level below it
 - ignoring actual proof for now
+- i think same logic applies to my initial solution as well - i am just constructing a heap from a given set of elements. complexity of this is not O(n * log<sub>2</sub>N), because when i insert the first element, height should not be log<sub>2</sub>N, but just 1

 ```java
 import java.util.Arrays;